 Holding the executive branch accountable to the people

-(Washington, D.C.) – On behalf of the Federation for American Immigration Reform (FAIR), the Immigration Reform Law Institute (IRLI) announced today that it has filed a lawsuit (attached here) in the U.S. District Court for the District of Columbia seeking records from U.S. Immigration and Customs Enforcement (ICE) concerning, among other things, certain DHS directives sent to ICE attorneys ordering them to no longer vigorously pursue cases in removal proceedings and to commit to a greater exercise of “prosecutorial discretion.”
+(Washington, D.C.) – On behalf of the Federation for American Immigration Reform, the Immigration Reform Law Institute (IRLI) announced today that it has filed a lawsuit (attached here) in the U.S. District Court for the District of Columbia seeking records from U.S. Citizenship and Immigration Services (USCIS) concerning the Obama Administration’s unlawful amnesty programs and coordination with open-borders lobbyists.
 (Federation for American Immigration Reform v.
-U.S. Immigration and Customs Enforcement, Civil No.1:16-cv-01717).
-The records being sought span seven separate requests, each of which has been unlawfully stonewalled by the agency.
+U.S. Citizenship and Immigration Services, Civil No.1:16-cv-01639).
+The records being sought span eight separate requests, each of which has been unlawfully stonewalled by the agency.